 Next up was buying a house in Portland and selling my Chicago condo at the same time.
-Dude, house buying and selling is intensely stressful and frustrating!
+Dude, house buying, and selling are intensely stressful and frustrating!
 Portland’s housing market is hot.
 Actually, saying hot doesn’t do the market justice.
 Portland’s housing market is like molten lava on crack.
 We’d show up at a house the day it went on the market to find it already had 6 offers on it.
 We were outbid 10 times trying to find a home.
-The only reason we scored our house is because our realtor’s assistant, Jennifer, liked us.
-She sold us her house off market.
+The only reason we scored our house is that of our realtor’s assistant, Jennifer liked us.
+She sold us her house off the market.
 The stress was worth it though, our little castle house is super cutie!
-Thank you Jennifer!!!
+Thank you, Jennifer!!!

 During this time Kieran and I were camping or hiking at least once a month.
 Again, exploring nature cures all that ails ye!
 We’d think during the hike, this would be so much better with a dog.

 In comes Homie Barkybottoms the 2 1/2-month-old german shepherd puppy we adopted in September.
 I was laid off from my job the same day we adopted Homie.
 Life was batshit bonkers this year.
 Kieran and I would be overjoyed with life one minute, then it would rear its ugly head and kick us in the crotch the next.
 But who am I kidding?
 My stresses fail in comparison to some people.
 I’m extremely lucky and lead a great life, yet I’m glad to see 2016 come to an end.

 How was your year?
 I’d love to hear about it!